googanhiem/uk-train-departure-display/README.md

 ## Highlights
 - **See local departures**: Display the depatures from your local station at home for up to date train information.
 - **3D-printable cases**: Print your own miniature case to keep everything tidy - both desktop and 'hanging' style available.
-- **Dual display support**: Run two displays each showing departures from different platforms from a single Raspberry Pi.

 ![](assets/blog-header.jpg)
 ![](docs/images/completed-unit.jpg)